The tusker elephant starts the perahera, honestly carrying the casket.

 Women’s participation in Kandy Esala Perahera is quite minimal.
 They only participate in the procession’s final segment, which honors Goddess Pattini.
 Gorgeous female Kandyan dancers have exquisite headdresses and costumes.

-Female dancers in traditional attire performing during the Kandy Esala Perahera.
+Female Kandyan dancers wearing exquisite golden headdresses and traditional white costumes performing during the Kandy Esala Perahera

 For the best experience, secure a spot on Dalada Veediya or D.S.
 Senanayake Veediya.
 Arrive 2–3 hours early to claim your free, street-level view among locals.